There are many different ways to improve your current exercise routine. What about doing weighted pushups, what benefits can you expect?

 Especially if you are more of an exercise beginner you want to start with regular pushups without any extra weights and build up from there.
 Once you feel you can start doing weighted pushups you can start with lower weights first and if that goes well go up to higher weights.

 If you feel pain in any body parts it may be a sign you are overdoing it.
 In that case, you may need some rest, better technique, better lifestyle habits, a less intense workout schedule, or it may be a sign that doing weighted pushups is not for you.

 Also keep in mind that consistency is a big factor for a workout plan.
 The more you love the exercise you do the easier it becomes to do it consistently.
 If you like doing weighted pushups, great.
-If not regular pushups can also offer a lot of benefits.
+If not regular pushups and pushup alternatives can also offer a lot of benefits.